Knowledge graphSettings

 Passive health checks

-Degradation is inferred from live traffic: 5xx, timeouts, reset rate, high latency.
-Useful when an endpoint is technically up but practically overloaded.
+Degradation is inferred from live traffic: 5xx, timeouts, resets, and growing latency.
+Useful when an endpoint is technically up but already overloaded in practice.

 Grace period / slow start

-New pods receive limited traffic first.
-This reduces cold-start spikes and immediate ejection caused by cache/JIT/connection-pool warm-up.
+New pods receive only a limited share of traffic at first.
+This reduces cold-start spikes and avoids instant ejection while caches, JIT, and connection pools are still warming up.

 Connection draining

-When removing an instance from rotation, stop new connections but allow in-flight traffic to complete.
-This lowers client errors during deploy/failover.
+When removing an instance from rotation, stop sending new connections but let in-flight traffic finish.
+This lowers client-visible errors during deploys and failover.

 backend app